ZhenCS/Data-Visualizer/README.md

   Continuous Run: automatically goes to the next iteration.
 If unchecked, user must manually press go to continue to the next iteration.

 Press the green button to run the algorithm.

+This program was made for CSE 219: Computer Science III